Transforming Dredged Material into A Birder’s Paradise

 Hart-Miller Island

-No longer an active dredged material placement site, Hart-Miller Island is one of the top five eBird hotspots in Maryland, with over 308 species, as reported by the Maryland Ornithological Society.
+No longer an active dredged material placement site, Hart-Miller Island is one of the top five eBird hotspots in Maryland, with 300 bird species observed.
 Now owned by the Maryland Department of Natural Resources, it has public water access, beaches and trails, and numerous vantage points for birding.
 Hart-Miller is well positioned to host fall and spring migratory birds as well as summer and overwintering birds.
 Hart-Miller Island is accessible only by boat, and trails are open from May 1 to September 20.

 Masonville Cove